Police official: Smollett's false report harmed real victims

-CHICAGO (AP) — Jussie Smollett’s false report of a hate crime harmed “actual victims” of such crimes, Chicago’s police superintendent said in a statement read Thursday at the former “Empire” actor's sentencing.
+CHICAGO (AP) — Chicago's police superintendent said Thursday that Jussie Smollett's false report of a hate crime harmed “actual victims" of such crimes, according to a statement read during the actor's sentencing.

-Samuel Mendenhall with the special prosecutors’ office read Chicago Police Supt.
-David Brown's statement aloud as Smollett's sentencing hearing got underway at the Cook County Courthouse.
+Witnesses for both the state and Smollett testified at Smollett’s sentencing at the Cook County Courthouse.
+Chicago Police Supt.
+David Brown, who was called by the state, submitted a statement that was read aloud by Samuel Mendenhall, a member of the special prosecution team.

-In the statement, Brown said the financial cost of investigating Smollett’s report was significant.
+In the statement, Brown, who became superintendent in April 2020 and wasn’t with the city at the time of Smollett’s police report, said the financial cost of investigating Smollett’s report was significant.
 But he added that the effect on true victims of hate crimes cannot be measured.

 Brown also asked that the city be compensated for its costs, saying the cost of investigating his claim could have been spent elsewhere in the city.